18F/joining-18f/_positions/18F-consulting.md

 While we “default to open,” during design and development, the environment is often tightly locked down to minimize security risk to the agency.
-However, most design and development is posted to Github repositories during development, and is later opened up to the world after launch.
+However, most design and development is posted to GitHub repositories during development, and is later opened up to the world after launch.
 (Depending on the project, it may be posted publicly during development.)
 Openness extends to open data.
-We use open data when it is available, and design with the goal of opening up data after launch.
+We use open data when it;s available, and design with the goal of opening up data after launch.

 We also collaborate with the public.
 Many of our deliverables must be